SidSrinivasan05/minute-cryptic-bot/README.md

 # Minute Cryptic Scraper & Solver

-This Python project scrapes the **Minute Cryptic Puzzle** from the web and attempts to solve it using natural language processing and pattern matching techniques.
+This Python project scrapes the **Minute Cryptic Puzzle** from the web and attempts to solve it.

 https://www.minutecryptic.com/